MongetE/Fremoji/Readme.md

 ### Running predictions

-There are two ways to run the models in the streamlit to have fun predicting emojis.
+There are two ways to run prediction: in the streamlit app or with the cli.

 #### **With docker**